This article features content from Revolution 2017. Join us for in London March 2020 for our next event. Interested in learning more? Click here.

 Personalization is possible.
 Peterson’s presentation revealed how Runtastic is currently making that journey.
 She stressed that teamwork, a focus on the user journey, and content are crucial to getting there.

 With AI marketing technology, Runtastic has become exponentially more efficient, has seen dramatic increases in app opens attributed to automated campaigns, and can get a full picture of every customer.
-Its seen the following improvements as a result of adopting AI-enabled marketing automation technology:
+Its seen an uptick in almost every meaningful KPI as a result of adopting AI-enabled marketing automation technology.

 Runtastic was able to use powerful cross-channel automation to easily manage its digital marketing using engaging and personalized customer content.
 Its able to provide fully-personalized fitness plans for all app users, at scale, and connect data points across every digital channel used by customers.